 And what about the variants?

-If we leave parts of our populations unvaccinated, there is a reservoir where variants can develop.
+If parts of our population remain unvaccinated, reservoirs remain where variants can develop.
 If borders are not sealed, we are linked to further reservoirs of risk.

 Is a third wave inevitable?